CSharpM7/Ultimate14/_portfolio/71_alucard.md

 # Overview

-Alucard is fully compatible with Ultimate 14!
-While he won't be bundled with Ultimate 14, players are encouraged to enable his normal moveset mod (along with Richter Returns) while playing Ultimate 14!
+Due to current Smashline 2 limitations, Alucard is not compatible with Ultimate 14